silverstripe/silverstripe-restfulserver/README.md

 ## Access control

-Access control is implemented through the usual Member system with Basicauth authentication only.
+Access control is implemented through the usual Member system with BasicAuth authentication only.
 By default, you have to bear the ADMIN permission to retrieve or send any data.
 You should override the following built-in methods to customize permission control on a class- and object-level: